Mass-radius relationship and gravitational wave emission from magnetized spheroidal quark stars: Results and Discussion

 \subsection{\bf{Mass Quadrupole Moment}}

-The mass quadrupole moment describes how a star's mass distribution deviates from spherical symmetry.
-In deformed magnetized quark stars, strong magnetic field cause anisotropic pressures that deform the star, generating a nonzero quadrupole moment.
-This deformation makes such stars potential continuous sources of gravitational waves.
-The mass quadrupole moment for the spheroidal star is given as \cite{Her98},
+The mass quadrupole moment quantifies the degree to which a star's mass distribution deviates from perfect spherical symmetry.
+In deformed magnetized quark stars, strong magnetic fields induce pressure anisotropies that distort the stellar structure, resulting in a non zero quadrupole moment.
+Such deformations make these stars potential continuous sources of gravitational waves.
+The quadrupole moment for a spheroidal configuration can be expressed as~\cite{Her98}: